ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 artifacts remaining.

 Next on the spectrum are weakly non-separable signatures.
-Under Weak Non-Separability, if one of the composite signatures of a hybrid is removed artifacts of the hybrid will remain (in the message, signature, or at the protocol level, etc.).
+Under Weak Non-Separability, if one of the component signatures of a hybrid is removed artifacts of the hybrid will remain (in the message, signature, or at the protocol level, etc.).
 This may enable the verifier to detect if a component signature is stripped away from a hybrid signature, but that detectability